Kermalis/VGMusicStudio/README.md

 * Add SquareWave sweeping
 * Add KEYSH
 * Add "note off with noise" for SquareWaves
-* Fix commands deciding not to work sometimes (idek)
 * Make MusicPlayer a singleton